Neal Menzies: Academic career

-As of October 2022, Neal Menzies had published more than 300 articles in peer-reviewed scientific journals. and had a h-index of 53.
-In 2011 Menzies was appointed Dean of Agriculture and Head of the School of Agriculture and Food Sciences in the University of Queensland.
+As of October 2022, Neal Menzies has published more than 300 articles in peer-reviewed scientific journals. and had a h-index of 53.
+In 2011, Menzies was appointed Dean of Agriculture and Head of the School of Agriculture and Food Sciences in the University of Queensland.
 In 2016 he was elected President of the Australian Council of Deans of Agriculture for a two-year term.
 Menzies has served as secretary, vice-president and president of the Queensland branch of the Australian Society of Soil Science Inc. (ASSSI), and vice-president and president of the federal ASSSI branch.
 In addition, from 2006 to 2010, Menzies was elected as vice-president of the International Union of Soil Sciences (a union representing approximately 55,000 soil scientists internationally).
 In September 2022 he was appointed Pro Vice Chancellor (Sciences) in Griffith University.
 Menzies is a member of the New South Wales Independent Planning Commission, where he chairs the Mining and Petrolium Gateway Panel.

 Menzies has helped attract more than $100,000,000 of research funding since joining the University of Queensland in 1994.
 He was also a program leader in the Cooperative Research Centre for Contamination Assessment and Remediation of the Environment (CRC-CARE), Associate Editor of the Journal of Environmental Quality, and vice-chair of the organizing committee (and chair of the scientific committee) for the 19th World Congress of Soil Science (WCSS) held in Brisbane, Queensland, Australia in 2010.

 His current research focuses largely on the phytotoxicity of trace metals in soil solutions, giving particular consideration to aluminium and other trace metals such as lead, copper, zinc, and nickel.
 Professor Menzies was one of the first soil scientists to examine the impact of amendments such as agricultural lime and gypsum on soil solution composition and soil chemical fertility.
 Since this time, much his research has focused on the development of novel plant nutrition technologies, with a focus on improving plant growth and food production in South Asia.
 His key research colleagues in the University of Queensland Soil Science group include Dr J Bernard Wehr, Dr Peng Wang and Dr Peter Kopittke.